OpenNebula/marketplace-docs/source/service/aws-greengrass.rst

 .. important::

-   For the manual mode, you don't need to provide AWS credentials to setup AWS CLI.
+   For the manual mode, you don't need to provide AWS credentials to configure AWS CLI.
 In the case of automatic mode, the AWS credentials are mandatory.
 If you provide contextualization parameters for both modes, then the **manual mode will take precedence**.

 .. _awsgg_manual_mode: